zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/api-client-authentication.md

 #### Authenticated request

-The API client just pass the JWT token as a Cookie header with name `apimlAuthenticationToken`:
+The API client can just pass the JWT token as a Cookie header with name `apimlAuthenticationToken`:

 ```http
 GET /api/v1/greeting HTTP/1.1